Tovi the Proud: Early life

-Little is known about the years of Tovi the Proud pre-1026 though he appears to have had a role in the administration of East Anglia and Essex, these interests and gifted land holdings there indicate that prior to 1017, he was either in Cnut the Great's retinue or in that of Thorkell the Tall who was Jarl of East Anglia 1017 to 1023.
-By 1017 he was in possession of Reading, he went on to hold crucial roles in court 'guiding the monarch and closest to the king in his counsels'.
-Chronological problems of documents show Tovi pruda to appear to have been added as a revision to earlier lists of secular officials from 1020-1, his name placed at the head of secular officials, alongside his contemporary Osgod Clapa.
+Little is known about the years of Tovi the Proud pre-1026, though he appears to have had a role in the administration of East Anglia and Essex.
+These interests and gifted land holdings there indicate that prior to 1017, he was either in Cnut the Great's retinue or in that of Thorkell the Tall who was Jarl of East Anglia 1017 to 1023.
+By 1017 he was in possession of Reading.
+He went on to hold crucial roles in court 'guiding the monarch and closest to the king in his counsels'.
+Chronological problems of documents show ‘Tovi pruda’ to appear to have been added as a revision to earlier lists of secular officials from 1020 to 1021, his name having been placed at the head of secular officials, alongside his contemporary Osgod Clapa.
 Although in good enough health to have travelled from the far side of the kingdom where he had been on business with the king, he was considered already 'old and feeble' in the story of the legend of Waltham Holy Cross in the first half of the 1030s.
 This Waltham Chronicle also records that Tovi was 'a man of great wealth' (preduies), acquired not only through inheritance and the king's largesse, but also because his relationship with the king enabled him 'to benefit or harm anyone he wished.'

 The Legend of the Holy Cross

 According to the Waltham Chronicle, it was on his manor at Montacute in Somerset that a black crucifix or Holy Rood was unearthed following a dream in 1030.
 The account relates that Tovi loaded the life-sized cross onto a cart, but the oxen refused to move until he mentioned another of his estates at Waltham in Essex where he already had a hunting lodge.
 Tovi rebuilt the church at Waltham to house the cross, on which he bestowed his own sword.
 His devout second wife Gytha (or Glitha), the daughter of Osgod Clapa, adorned the figure with a crown, bands of gold and precious stones.
 The cross became the object of pilgrimage, notably by Harold Godwinson.
-'Thurkill the Sacristan', an eyewitness to the episode told of the cross giving a sign foretelling the failure of Harold's Battle at Hastings in 1066, as told by the Canon of Waltham author of De Inventione Sancte Crucus Nostre in the 12th century.
+'Thurkill the Sacristan', an eyewitness to the episode, told of the cross giving a sign foretelling the death of Harold at the Battle at Hastings in 1066, as recounted by the Canon of Waltham who was the author of De Inventione Sancte Crucus Nostre in the 12th century.